 Fixed angle or PTZ?

-It’s a tricky thing to decide; cameras with fixed angles will need you to have multiple of them for a single room.
-But a PTZ camera can cover a very wide area with a single camera as they have tilting, panning, and zooming facility.
-However, they can cost you more than fixed cameras as they have mechanical functionalities in them!
+It’s tricky to decide; a setup with cameras with fixed angles will need you to have multiple cameras for a larger room.
+But a single PTZ camera can cover an extensive area as they have tilting, panning, and zooming functions.
+However, they can cost you more than fixed cameras as they have mechanical functionalities!

 Is night vision needed?

 If you need surveillance for both night and day, get a camera that can detect darkness and go night vision on its own.
-It will give you clear footage at night using an infrared imaging system at night time, no matter how dark it gets.
+It will give you clear footage at night using an infrared imaging system, no matter how dark it gets.
+Some high-end cameras use IR filters and artificial illuminations to capture the videos.
 But they tend to be more expensive than the day-only regular cameras.

 Do you need two-way audio?